mlmstem/Night_in_the_wood/README.md

 <br>
 The overall gameplay experience was predominantly positive, albeit somewhat hindered by a few minor issues.
 These issues included challenging encounters, rapid health depletion, and an overload of information resulting from the companion questions.

 The results align with those from the Cooperative Evaluations, reinforcing the identified issues.
-Importantly, no participant rated the experience below a 6, indicating a baseline level of satisfaction.
-The most frequently assigned rating was 8, demonstrating an overall favourable perception of the game.
+Importantly, no participant rated the experience below a 6, indicating a baseline level of satisfactio and an overall favourable perception of the game, with the most common score being 8 out of 10.

 ### Recommendations and Action Plan
 #### Addressing Major Issues or Changes Based on Cooperative Evaluation and Questionnaire Findings